NBISweden/development-guidelines/README.md

 * Often makes pull requests smaller.
 * Makes the code more readable.

-Use a tool for automatic indentation if the editor you’re using does not do it for you, e.g. `clang-format` or `indent` for C or C++ code, `perltidy` for Perl code, (insert others here, please).
+Use a tool for automatic indentation if the editor you're using does not do it for you, e.g. `clang-format` or `indent` for C or C++ code, `perltidy` for Perl code, (insert others here, please).